clinical-biomarkers/biomarker-partnership/README.md

 ```
 Positional arguments:
-    file_path           filepath of the data dictionary TSV to convert
+    file_path           filepath of the data dictionary (in tsv format) to convert

 Optional arguments
     -h --help           show the help message and exit